English

 Zinc (methionine), zinc (picolinate), zinc (bisglycinate), zinc (histidine)

-3. The Best Multivitamin is Based on Scientific Research
+3. The Best Multivitamin is Formulated Based on Scientific Research

-For the effectiveness of a good multivitamin, the right dosage is crucial.
-A good multivitamin contains all essential nutrients in a dosage that is tailored to what scientific research shows as effective for your health goals.
-You can imagine that too low a dosage is ineffective and therefore a waste of money.
-Conversely, excessively high dosages are unnecessary and also increase the risk of consuming too much of something.
+The effectiveness of a good multivitamin is highly dependent on the correct dosage.
+A good multivitamin contains all essential nutrients in a dosage that is aligned with what scientific research indicates as effective for your health goals.
+You can imagine that a dosage that is too low is ineffective and therefore a waste of money.
+Conversely, excessively high dosages are unnecessary and also increase the risk of consuming too much of certain nutrients.

 4. A Good Multivitamin is Pure and Contains Minimal Additives and Fillers

-You should expect a good multivitamin to contain everything you need and nothing more or less.
-A good multivitamin is as pure as possible and free from unnecessary fillers or flavourings, or other additives such as sugar or allergens (think gluten or soy).
+You can expect a good multivitamin to contain everything you need and nothing more or less.
+A good multivitamin is as pure as possible and free from unnecessary fillers, flavourings, or other additives such as sugar or allergens (think gluten or soy).
 Not only are these substances unnecessary, but they also take up valuable space or make the supplement unnecessarily large.

-Do you still find it difficult to see the wood for the trees (we understand very well)?
-Then feel free to ask our health coaches your questions, they are ready to provide suitable advice.
+Still finding it difficult to see the wood for the trees (we understand completely)?
+Feel free to ask our health coaches any questions you have; they are ready to provide tailored advice.
 You can find our health coaches via the chat on this website or in your favourite Vitaminstore shop.